martpet/trip-pics/README-setup-envs.md

 ---

-# Creating developer accounts
+# How to add developers to project

 Developers need permissions to assume the *DevAccountServiceRole* from the *DevService* AWS account.

 There are two options:

 * Create a personal account in the *Dev* organizational unit.
-* Add permissions for an existing account to assume the *DevAccountServiceRole*.
+* Add permissions for their own account to assume the *DevAccountServiceRole*.

 <details>
-    <summary>Permissions for an existing account to asssume DevAccountServiceRole</summary>
+    <summary>Permissions for their own account to asssume DevAccountServiceRole</summary>

      {
         "Effect": "Allow",